-If you are doing some laundry and want to store your t-shirts in a tidy fashion, use the double-shoulder method.
+If you are doing some laundry (how long does a washer take? / how long does a dryer take?) and want to store your washed t-shirts in a tidy fashion, use the double-shoulder method.

 If you are in a rush or don’t mind a few extra wrinkles in your shirt, then use the basic fold method.